walicar/shmup/doc/game_design.md

   - with the amount of the content that is planned, 3 minutes is more than enough to experience the game as whole

 ## Summary
-SHMUP is a shoot em up bullet hell game, where the player controls a space ship battling against aliens in outer space having to bob and weave through enemy projectiles to avoid getting hit.
+SHMUP is a shoot em up bullet hell game, where the player controls a spaceship battling against aliens in outer space having to bob and weave through enemy projectiles to avoid getting hit.
 The focus of this game is to provide a challenging and appealing experience through game mechanics and visual graphics.

 The MVP will be a demo that deliver approximately 3 minutes of game time, as the player will only go through one scenario of the game.
 This level will end with a boss that tests the player's skill in dodging and learning patterns.
 The graphics in this demo will try to be as minimal as possible, prioritizing gameplay over appearance.